 What brings people to relationship counseling?

 Some of the relationship issues I have worked with have included communication problems, sexual issues, navigating consensual non-monogamy, deepening sexual fulfillment and exploring fantasies, recovering from affairs and infidelity, and co-parenting issues.
 When working with relationships, I sometimes give exercises to practice at home between sessions.
-While I offer 50 minute sessions for those who want them, I find that 75 minute sessions are usually more effective for relationship counseling and I strongly recommend these longer sessions, especially at the beginning of treatment when we have a lot of work to do together.
+While I offer 60 minute sessions for those who want them, I find that 75 minute sessions are usually more effective for relationship counseling and I strongly recommend these longer sessions, especially at the beginning of treatment when we have a lot of work to do together.
 Some people request 90 minute sessions, which I am happy to do when my schedule permits.

 What is your training in relationship and couples counseling?

 In terms of my training and philosophy about working with couples, my strongest influences are Sue Johnson’s Emotionally Focused Therapy and John Gottman’s Relationship Institute work.
 I have completed Level I and Level II Training in Gottman Method Couples Therapy.
 I have also completed a 32 hour Clinical Externship in Emotionally Focused Therapy, taught by Sue Johnson.
 I have also attended Dan Wile’s Collaborative Couples Therapy groups.
 I obtain as-needed consultation with Hanna Levenson, Ph.D., a Certified EFT Supervisor.
 If I am bringing my work to Dr. Levenson, you will be made aware of it and I will have you sign a consent form allowing me to discuss your case with her.

 If you would like to learn more about these approaches to couples work, I recommend reading John Gottman’s The Seven Principles for Making Marriage Work: A Practical Guide from the Country’s Foremost Relationship Expert and Amir Levine and Rachel Heller’s Attached: The New Science of Adult Attachment and How it Can Help You Find — and Keep — Love.
 These books are both written to be easily understood by people who are not mental health practitioners and can help you begin the conversations that can help improve your relationships.
 Wired for Love by Stan Tatkin and Polysecure: Attachment, Trauma and Consensual Nonmonogamy by Jessica Fern are two new additions to the block.